 About the Rubenstein Library Renovation

-The final phase of the Perkins Project is slated to begin in late 2012 and will focus on the original 1928 West Campus library building and its 1948 addition (including the iconic Gothic Reading Room and Mary Duke Biddle Rare Book Room), which together comprise the newly named David M. Rubenstein Rare Book & Manuscript Library.
+The final phase of the Perkins Project is slated to began in late 2012 and focuses on the original 1928 West Campus library building and its 1948 addition (including the iconic Gothic Reading Room and Mary Duke Biddle Rare Book Room), which together comprise the David M. Rubenstein Rare Book & Manuscript Library.

 This portion of the West Campus library complex is at the very heart of the campus designed by the Horace Trumbauer architectural firm and is emblematic of the character of the West Quad and Duke University.
 The cornerstone for the university is visible at the foot of the library tower.
 Situated at the intersection of the West Campus quadrangles, it is easily accessible to scholars, students, and visitors.
 As the home of the Rubenstein Library, it is also central to the teaching and research mission of Duke University.